puppetlabs/puppet-docs/source/pe/2.5/install_basic.markdown

 ### Convenience Links

 PE installs its binaries in `/opt/puppet/bin` and `/opt/puppet/sbin`, which aren't included in your default `$PATH`.
-If you want to make the Puppet tools more visible to all users, the installer can make symlinks in `/usr/local/bin` for the `facter, puppet, puppet-module, pe-man`, and `mco` binaries.
+If you want to make the Puppet tools more visible to all users, the installer can make symlinks in `/usr/local/bin` for the `facter, puppet, pe-man`, and `mco` binaries.

 ### Confirming Installation